python-poetry/poetry/docs/basic-usage.md

 The application ignores your library's lock file.
 It can use whatever dependency version meets the constraints in your `pyproject.toml`.
 The application will probably use the latest compatible dependency version.
 If your library's `poetry.lock` falls behind some new dependency version that breaks things for your users, you're likely to be the last to find out about it.

-To work with your library as users are likely to, omit the `poetry.lock` file.
+A simple way to avoid such a scenario is to omit the `poetry.lock` file.
+However, by doing so, you sacrifice reproducibility and performance to a certain extent.
+Without a lockfile, it can be difficult to find the reason for failing tests, because in addition to obvious code changes an unnoticed library update might be the culprit.
+Further, Poetry will have to lock before installing a dependency if `poetry.lock` has been omitted.
+Depending on the number of dependencies, locking may take a significant amount of time.

-If you still want the reproducibility benefits, consider a regular refresh of `poetry.lock` to stay up-to-date and reduce the risk of sudden breakage for users.
+If you do not want to give up the reproducibility and performance benefits, consider a regular refresh of `poetry.lock` to stay up-to-date and reduce the risk of sudden breakage for users.

 ### Installing dependencies only